shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gale stopped squirming.
 “What deer friend saying?”

 Astalir lowered his antlers, setting Gale on the patch of ice.
 He slipped all the way onto his belly as he did so.
 Struggling to get back up, he continued.
 “I can take you back to the shore.
 I don’t want to force you to do something you don’t want to do.
-Reesu is a great and terrible force.
+Reesu… she’s a great and terrible force.
 And if I have to face her alone, so be it.
 I won’t hold any ill will against you.
 But this is something I have to do, for Gra.”

 Gale looked down for a moment.
 “Gale want go back…” He fidgeted with his fingers.
 “But Gale no want deer friend be sad.
 No want Gra in danger.”